Note: This post originally appeared on Travelocity’s Inspire Hub.

 All-Inclusive Riviera Maya with Kids

-Occidental at Xcaret Destination is located south of Playa del Carmen, next to Xcaret “eco-archiological” Park.
-I absolutely loved the resort for all of the reasons above plus some.
+Occidental at Xcaret Destination is located south of Playa del Carmen, next to Xcaret “eco-archeological” Park.
+I absolutely loved Occidental Xcaret for all of the reasons above plus some.
 Here are my highlights.

 Click HERE to read the rest of this post at Travelocity.com.

 Paul K says